OFNoah/KnightBot/README.md

 - The Lambda function itself could have been split into two Lambdas to handle ``/puzzle`` and ``/answer`` commands separately, but they share many of the same helper functions and libraries so they would not be cut down by much.

+- It would be best to have a CloudFormation template that can quickly redeploy all resources to easily replicate this project.
+That being said, deploying the chess puzzle table could be a challenge, as I had to tailor it manually for this project locally on Microsoft SQL Server.
+Perhaps the tailored CSV can be made public on my S3 bucket for it to be importable by others.
+This is a topic I will be exploring next.

 - The puzzle dataset shows the board position one move before the puzzle actually begins.
 This is important as the opponent's last move could influence your next.
-However, this meant that I had to have code in place that can change the Chess board position for any move played.
+However, this meant that I had to have code in place that can change the chess board position for any move played.

 ## Libraries and Tools Used
-- [Lichess Puzzle Dataset](https://database.lichess.org/#puzzles) A great non-profit that provides free Chess online play, game analysis, as well as extensive datasets.
+- [Lichess Puzzle Dataset](https://database.lichess.org/#puzzles) A great non-profit that provides free chess online play, game analysis, as well as extensive datasets.
 The table used in this project consists of ~3 million puzzles, generated over 35 years of CPU time!
 - [AWSSDK.DynamoDBv2](https://github.com/aws/aws-sdk-net)
 - [Amazon.Lambda.Core](https://github.com/aws/aws-lambda-dotnet/tree/master/Libraries/src/Amazon.Lambda.Core)